Protecting Your Workers’ Comp Claim

 It may have been the lower back twinge that has evolved from a minor annoyance to a major disability or the fracture caused by a slip and fall that has affected your ability to operate machinery at your job site.
 Regardless of the type of injury, if you were hurt during the course of completing a task at your place of employment, you should receive workers’ compensation benefits to cover the costs associated with treating the injury.

-For over two decades, Jeff Hensley of Hensley Law Office has been providing legal advice to employees like you who have been injured at work.
+For over three decades, Jeff Hensley of Hensley Law Office has been providing legal advice to employees like you who have been injured at work.
 He recognizes that you may have delayed filing a claim because you are worried your employer will retaliate.
 Jeff has substantial experience as a workers’ comp attorney in promoting the interests of employees as they file for benefits and appeal claim rejections.
 He is the legal advocate who can ensure that you receive a fair settlement for occupational injuries.
+With law offices in Russell, Hensley Law Office serves clients in Greenup, Carter and Lewis counties and throughout Northeast Kentucky.

 After suffering an injury, it may be tempting to ignore the pain and hope your condition will heal on its own.
 Taking a wait-and-see approach may prevent an immediate awkward encounter with your supervisor; however, this strategy will prove harmful in the long term.